Damián Zamogilny

-Jorge Damián Zamogilny (also known as "El Ruso", born 5 January 1980 in Buenos Aires) is an Argentine former professional footballer.
+Jorge Damián Zamogilny (also known as "El Ruso", born 5 January 1980) is an Argentine former professional footballer.
 He is a Mexican naturalized citizen.

 Zamogilny started his football career in the youth team of Club Atlético Independiente in Argentina.
 He moved to Mexican football before he ever played for the Independiente first team.
 After several years in the lower leagues of Mexican football, he won promotion to the Mexican Primera División with Puebla.
-He plays as a midfielder and has played in Puebla's starting lineup in many games.
+He used to play as a midfielder and has played in Puebla's starting lineup in many games.
 In 2008, he joined Mexican side Tecos UAG.